-This Keto Pumpkin Bread is a warming, cozy bread that uses seasonal fall spices, comes together in a single bowl for quick and easy prep, and is perfect for breakfast, a snack, or even dessert.
+This is one of my all-time favorite healthy things to bake during fall: A warming, cozy bread that uses seasonal fall spices, comes together in a single bowl for quick and easy prep, and is perfect for breakfast, a snack, or even dessert.

 You can skip the cream cheese frosting if you want… But really, why would you?! 😉

 - is a wonderful autumn treat – this keto pumpkin bread is delicious for breakfast or brunch, but it can also be enjoyed as an afternoon treat or as a healthy dessert.

 - the pumpkin gives the bread an amazing texture – almost like a cake!

 - comes together in a single bowl – no huge mess to clean up after baking!

 Isn’ it the best when healthy recipes taste like a decadent treat?
 Well, at least I think it is.